×

 We asked people if there is a lot of crime.
 They answered:

 "Boracay Island, is generally considered a safe destination for tourists.
 However, like any popular tourist spot, it is not entirely free from crime.
 Petty crimes such as pickpocketing or bag snatching can occur, especially in crowded areas.
 Tourists are advised to be vigilant of their belongings and surroundings to avoid such incidents.
 Scams targeting tourists are also reported occasionally.
 These may include overcharging for goods and services, fraudulent tour packages, or taxi drivers not using their meters to charge higher fares.
 Violent crimes are relatively rare, but they do occur occasionally.
 The local authorities are usually quick to respond to any reported incidents and maintain a visible presence in popular areas to deter potential criminals.
-Despite these issues, the majority of visitors to Boracay Island have a safe and enjoyable experience," said one expat in Boracay Island.
+Despite these issues, the majority of visitors to Boracay Island have a safe and enjoyable experience," commented one expat who made the move to Boracay Island.

 Is there a lot of diversity?
 Are people in Boracay Island accepting of differences?